-For me the beginning felt like setting a course to an unknown destination.
+The beginning of my journey felt like setting a course to an unknown destination.
 I left the stable income of a government job to launch my business.
-I had worked for years building up a knowledge of operations, marketing, business and websites.
+I worked for years building up a knowledge of operations, marketing, business and websites.
 However, launching a business is different from keeping up with a side-hobby while working a normal job.

 That first step feels like falling off a cliff while trying to knit a parachute.

 I imagine this was how Henry Ford felt after leaving his machinist job at Thomas Edison’s machine shop, for the uncertain prospect of launching his first automobile company.
 He spent many years in preparation tinkering in his own workshop.
 Then came the moment of launching into the unknown dark waters of an uncertain future.

 His path took him forward one small step at a time until his plunge into entrepreneurship.
 This was when, after perfecting his knowledge of automobile engines, he launched a venture with two business partners who wanted to make high end sports cars.

 After the plunge comes a period of refining and relaunching your dreams based on your personal compass.
 Oftentimes, this happens through trial and error.

 Dream, build, try, succeed partly or fail, then repeat until you succeed fully.

 This process requires you repeatedly try new things and reshuffle the deck if your environment doesn’t harmonize with your talents, ambition and unique brand of internal greatness.

 I constantly adjusted my course by staying true to my internal compass.
 I began in website development, moved into marketing consulting and naturally flowed into management consulting.
 From there I reshuffled my deck and started buying websites and other businesses.